-The Hyde Herbarium has been fifty years in the making.
-In the 1960s a group of volunteers from the Arboretum Foundation was established to begin a collection.
-For many years led by Vera Frasier, a primary advocate for the development of the Herbarium, this core group of volunteers (with a few changes over the years) still meets twice a month and contributes greatly to specimen mounting and processing.
-Without their involvement and dedication, a herbarium for the UW Botanic Gardens would not be here today.
+In the 1960s a group of volunteers from the Washington Park Arboretum Foundation began a collection of pressed plant specimens that later became the foundation of the Hyde Herbarium.
+Vera Frasier, a primary advocate for the establishment of a herbarium, led this core group of volunteers (with a few changes over the years) which still meets four times a month to mount and process specimens at the Hyde Herbarium.
+Without these volunteers’ involvement and dedication, a herbarium for the UW Botanic Gardens would not be here today.

-In1983 Charles H. and Otis Douglas Hyde made a gift to establish a true herbarium.
-As a result, the Otis Douglas Hyde Herbarium was developed and opened at the new Center for Urban Horticulture in 1985.
-Simultaneously, Dr. Clement Hamilton was hired to lead the Hyde Herbarium and direct students in taxonomic research.
-Under his vision, the Hyde Herbarium set out to be one of the premiere horticultural herbaria in the country.
-When Dr. Hamilton left in 1999, Dr. Sarah Reichard, a former graduate student who had worked to develop the herbarium in its early years, assumed responsibility as Curator.
+In 1983 Charles H. and Otis Douglas Hyde made a gift for a true herbarium.
+The Otis Douglas Hyde Herbarium opened in 1985 at the new Center for Urban Horticulture.
+Simultaneously, Dr. Clement Hamilton was hired to lead the herbarium and direct students in taxonomic research.
+He set out to make the Hyde Herbarium one of the premiere horticultural herbaria in the country.
+When he left in 1999, Dr. Sarah Reichard, a former graduate student who worked to develop the herbarium in its early years, assumed responsibility as Curator.